Last updated 12/11/2020

-3.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
-If we do not answer your complaint to your satisfaction you may of course take up the matter with the Association of Chartered Certified Accountants.
+3.1 We aim to provide you with a fully satisfactory.
+If, however, you are unable to deal with any difficulty through any member of our team please contact Andrew Smith FCCA on 01472 341444.
+We undertake to look into any complaint carefully and promptly and to do all we can to explain the position to you.
+We will acknowledge any letter within five business days of its receipt and endeavour to deal with your complaint within eight weeks.
+If we do not answer your complaint to your satisfaction you may of course take up the matter with the Association of Chartered Certified Accountants (ACCA), our regulatory body.

 4 Commissions or other benefits

 4.1 In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions we or such associates arrange for you.
 If this happens we will notify you in writing of the amount and terms of payment.
-The fees that would be otherwise payable by you will not be abated by such amounts.
+The nature of the engagement and professional judgement would determine the frequency and detail required to ensure compliance with our Code of Ethics.
 You consent to such commission or other benefits being retained by us or, as the case may be, by our associates, without our, or their, being liable to account to you for any such amounts.

 6 Retention of and access to records

-6.2 While certain documents may legally belong to you, unless you tell us not to, we intend to destroy correspondence and other papers that we store which are more than seven years old, other than documents which we consider to be of continuing significance.
+6.2 Whilst certain documents may legally belong to you, we intend to destroy correspondence and other papers that we store which are more than seven years old, other than documents which we consider to be of continuing significance.
 If you require retention of any document you must notify us of that fact in writing.

-7.1 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours or are or may be adverse to yours.
-We confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting you.
-We have safeguards that can be implemented to protect the interests of different clients if a conflict arises.
-Where conflicts are identified which cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.
+10.1 We reserve the right during our engagement with you to deliver services to other clients whose interests might compete with yours or are or may be adverse to yours.
+Subject to our confidentiality clause, we confirm that we will notify you immediately should we become aware of any conflict of interest involving us and affecting the company.

-7.2 If a conflict of interest should arise, either between two or more of our clients, or in the provision of multiple services to a single client, we will take such steps as are necessary to deal with the conflict.
-In resolving the conflict, we would be guided by the Code of Ethics and Conduct of the Association of Chartered Certified Accountants which can be viewed at www.accaglobal.com/en/member/professional-standards/rules-standards/acca-rulebook.html section 3.
+10.2 If a conflict of interest should arise, either between two or more of our clients, or in the provision of multiple services to a single client, we will take such steps as are necessary to deal with the conflict.
+In resolving the conflict, we would be guided by the Code of Ethics and Conduct of the Association of Chartered Certified Accountants.

 13 Data Protection